opendaylight/docs/docs/developer-guides/distribution-test-features.rst

 Users are free to install arbitrary subset of those features, but not every feature combination is expected to work properly.

-Some features are pro-active, which means OpenDaylight in contact with othe network elements starts diving changes in the network even without prompting by users, in order to satisfy initial conditions their use case expects.
+Some features are pro-active, which means OpenDaylight in contact with other network elements starts diving changes in the network even without prompting by users, in order to satisfy initial conditions their use case expects.
 Such activity from one feature may in turn affect behavior of another feature.

-In some cases, there exists features which offer diferent implementation of the same service, they may fail to initialize properly (e.g. failing to bind a port already bound by the other feature).
+In some cases, there exists features which offer different implementation of the same service, they may fail to initialize properly (e.g. failing to bind a port already bound by the other feature).

 Integration/Test project is maintaining system tests (CSIT) jobs.